Skip to main content

 Going Further: Add a Sidebar Panel

-Let's extend the plugin with a sidebar panel that shows a simple React component.
+Extend your plugin with a sidebar panel using a React component:

 import React, { useState } from "react";